 Reason: Calves are born without antibodies against diseases and need to absorb the immunoglobulins found in colostrum to protect against disease.
 Colostral immunoglobulins (IgG) are absorbed most efficiently within the first 4 hours of life.
 At 12 hours of age, absorption of antibodies is approximately one-third of the rate at birth and is essentially zero by 24 hours of age.
 Several studies have shown that dairy calves that suckle their dam do not receive adequate amounts of colostrum and thus do not receive adequate protection against disease.
-Large breed calves should receive 4 quarts of colostrum at the initial feeding after their birth To feed this amount to calves, patience is important since some Holstein calves may "feel full" after 3 quarts of colostrum.
-These calves may need to be fed using an esophageal feeder if they have the suckling reflex but just will not consume adequate amounts of colostrum.
+Calves should receive 4 quarts of colostrum at the initial feeding after their birth To feed this amount to calves, patience is important since some Holstein calves may "feel full" after 3 quarts of colostrum.
+These calves may need to be fed using an esophageal feeder.
 More recent studies have shown that colostrum supplies additional immune and nutritive factors besides immunoglobulins.
 Feeding adequate amounts of colostrum also can improve rumen papillae growth and health and absorption of nutrients from the small intestine.
 These factors result in improvements of growth in calves.
-Additional studies have shown that calves fed 4 quarts of colostrum at birth give 11% more milk their first lactation compared to the calves that were fed 2 quarts of colostrum at birth.
+Another study has shown that calves fed 4 quarts of colostrum at birth give 11% more milk their first lactation compared to the calves that were fed 2 quarts of colostrum at birth.